bonimy/MushROMs/doc/SMB1 Level Format.md

 8 | `20` | `30 32 21 65`

 For example, W4-3 would have world offset `0x0E`.
 We go four values down the list because we add an extra level number for the autowalk sequence of W4-2.
 Thus, the area number of W4-3 is `0x2C`.

+### Special cases of getting area number

-- **Note**: There are interesting cases that can occur when the player does or doesn't complete a world.
+There are interesting cases that can occur when the player does or doesn't complete a world.
 For example, if we put an Axe in W1-1 and the player used that to beat the level, the game would start the player at world 2, so our next level loaded would be W2-1, not W1-2.

 Even more interestingly, if we put a flag pole in W1-4 and the player used that to beat the level, the level number would increment to level 5, but the world number would still be W1.
 So the next level we'd go to is W1-5.
 To determine the area number for this, we'd move 5 bytes off of the area number table starting at index `00` for world 1.
 This would be area `0x28`.
 So we'd still be in W2-1, but the game will show us W1-5.

 Further, if the player made it to W1-8 (W2-4 normally) and beat the level by the axe, we wouldn't be taken to W3-1.
 The game will increment the world number to W2 and would reset us to level 1.
 Hence, we'd be taken back to area `0x28` under the standard W2-1.
 We would have to do this whole world again to get back on track.
 Acmlm's Strange Mario Bros. uses this oddity a lot.

 ## Area data from area number
 Now that we know how to get the area number, we need to get the area data.
 The **area object data** (or **object data**) is a string of bytes that determines how to place objects in the level.
 We loosely define **objects** as things such as question blocks, bricks, spring boards, pipes, etc. This definition is weak because it doesn't comprehensively cover everything.
 There are oddities like page skips, scenery changes, pipe pointers, loop commands, and warp zone specifies, which can either be classified as object data or sprite data.
 A comprehensive dissection of area data vs sprite data will be given later in this document.
 But on this same token, we will define **area sprite data** (or **sprite data**) as the string of bytes determining how to place sprites in the level, and we equally give a loose definition of **sprites** as things such Goombas, Koopas, Lakitus, etc. We define **area data** itself as the object data, sprite data, and other area-specific information we will discuss in this section.

 **`$04:C041`**: The complete routine for getting the area data.

+### Area palette and area index

 **`$7E:00BA`**: Stores the NES-style palette and music data of the area.